BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-12-06-HTB_Return.md

 Further research revealed interesting information Printers can use LDAP (Lightweight Directory Access Protocol) to query the Active Directory for user details, such as email addresses, usernames, and group memberships.
 This allows features like:

-- Sending scanned documents to a userâ€™s email directly.
+- Sending scanned documents to a users email directly.
 - Displaying a list of users for specific authentication or tracking purposes.

 For this to work, the printer needs LDAP credentials (often a service account like svc-printer) to bind to AD and perform queries.